9 Steps to Set Up a Meal Prep Station in Your Kitchen

 2. Declutter and Organize

-An efficient meal prep station requires a clutter-free and well-organized kitchen.
+A meal prep station needs to be clutter-free.
 Start by clearing countertops, cabinets, and drawers.
 We’ve got some great kitchen organization ideas to help you get started.

 Get rid of unused or expired ingredients, cookware, or utensils.
 Group similar items and designate specific areas for easy access during meal preparation.